Pompeii: A World Frozen in Time

 The ruins today showed elegant villas lining the paved streets of this resort city.
 About 20,000 were said to have lived in this city with its taverns and cafes, bathhouses, Forum, shops and market places.

-Before you go, take a minute to share this with your friends in your favourite social media.
+Before you go, take a minute to share your thoughts.

 Other Amazing European Destinations: